aspircd/aspIRCd/README.md

 **AspIRCd** is a high performance, IRCv3.2 capable, and scalable IRC daemon.
 It is a fork of charybdis's 3.5 branch.

+This repository has been archived and this marks the **last commit** of this repository, We are currently working on a new project.
+Follow us for more.

 ## Credits and Ex-Information
 1. *Charybdis*
 Aparently, the ircd-seven code was transformed to the charybdis's 3.5 base. (@charybdis-ircd)